 No Technician shall be required to perform the duties of a higher rated classification without first being upgraded.
 If a Technician (key or second) is away from set during work hours, the Technician must be replaced by a Technician upgraded to the Technician's status.
-The upgrade will be in effect only for time worked.
+The upgrade will be in effect only for time worked in the higher rated classification.